OutofSpaceUwU/Dreamy-Code/README.md

 ### Selectable Roles

-These roles can be selected by the user himself through role reactions in the `〔🏷〕rollen`-channel.
+These roles can be selected by the user himself through role reactions in the `rollen`-channel.

 #### Channel Visibility